sportsclimbs/sportclimbs-2/content/peak/cheedale/embankment/embankment-right.md

 The hanging blunt rib to the right of the hanging corner.
 Finish via overlap.

 **6. Red Snapper Meets the Dogfish (7a+) *★***
-Climb the lower bulge and blunt arete marked by gold BRs.
+Climb the lower bulge and blunt arête marked by gold BRs.

 **7. Name that Tuna (7c)**
 A desperate start and fingery finish.